 The trivia items below may give away important plot points.

 A life-size animatronic puppet was made of actress Veronica Cartwright for the cherry pit vomiting scene.
 It gathered a lot of attention on set because it could realistically thrash about convulsively and spew out massive amounts of vomit on cue.
 However, preview audiences found the sequence too disgusting, and all the shots involving the puppet were cut out of the film.

-One of the endings that was abandoned even before shooting was completed took place in the pool area instead of the kitchen.
-This version would have had noticeably less special effects, apart from the fact that Jack Nicholson was to have walked on water.
+One potential endings that was abandoned even before shooting was completed took place in the pool area instead of the kitchen.
+This version would have had noticeably fewer special effects, apart from the fact that Jack Nicholson was to have walked on water.